RashmiSandamini/Hardware-Project_Object-Detection-Line-Following-Smart-Toy-Car/README.md

 Aside from the automatic line following and object detection function, this car will also be able to use as a remotely controlled car, by the mobile phone with the use of a Bluetooth module.

-##Other
+### Other

-Programming language:C,
+- Programming language: C,
-IDE:Atmel studio
+- IDE: Atmel studio
-Simulation:Proteus
+- Simulation: Proteus
-PCB design:Kicad
+- PCB design: Kicad